By Michael Guyton, MD

 You understand that sex is powerful.

 Sex can be a fun, fulfilling addition to a relationship, and a great way to get to know yourself better.
 But it can also destroy relationships, cause distress, and harm your body.
 To be sexually healthy, you need to understand both the benefits of healthy sex, and the potential consequences of unsafe or unwanted touch.
 If you’ve had a bad experience with sex, it’s ok to talk about it.
 Your feelings surrounding sex and relationships are probably particularly complicated.
 Talk to your doctor.
+Remember that you’re not alone.

 If you don’t understand that sex is powerful, you may unintentionally violate your partner’s consent.
-Consent is crucial for every step leading up to sex.
+Consent is crucial for every step leading up to sex, and for sex itself.
 Ask your partner not only what they’re ok and not ok with, but what they’re excited about!
 If their yes is not a “hell yes!”, then it’s a no. Don’t ask for a sex act repeatedly, don’t keep trying to “get away with” something once your partner has expressed hesitation, and don’t make your partner feel bad for saying no, even if they’ve said yes in the past.
 Remember: Consent can be withdrawn at any time.
 Never, ever, force anyone to have sex.

 You know why you’re having (or want to have) sex.

 Having sex is a personal choice led by personal motivations: curiosity, desire, love and intimacy.
-Countless other reasons may also come into play, including the desire to please your partner and pressure from friends.
+Countless other reasons may also come into play, including the desire to please your partner or pressure from friends.
 While this is a personal choice, there are some situations where sex can be illegal (like prostitution or having sex with someone very young).
 Know the difference, and if you don’t know, ask!

 You don’t have to be having sex or even be interested in sex to be sexually healthy.
 It’s completely normal to not want to have sex, or to think it’s gross.
 Maybe you’ll become interested over time, or maybe you won’t—either is totally fine!